Dendekky/dendekky-cms/README.md

 - Visitors can make comments on a blog post.

 - Visitors can reply a comment.

+- Visitors can share posts via SM platforms

+- Visitors can filter posts by tags and categories

+- Visitors can subscribe and receive new posts notification.

 - Admin can sign in